 \textbf{Personalization Level: User-level vs. Group-level}.
 From the angle of the target of personalization, we have categorized the surveyed papers into two groups: user-level and group-level personalization.
-As illustrated in Figure \ref{fig:Target}, 70.2\% of the previous works opted for personalization at the user level.
+According to our analysis, 81.2\% of the previous works opted for personalization at the user level while 18.8\% focused on the group level.
 This trend can be attributed to several reasons.
-Firstly, individual differences are typically greater than profile differences between groups, making it more important to tailor affective computing models to individuals.
-Secondly, the available datasets may not support investigations into group-level personalization due to their high diversity, rendering group differences statistically insignificant.
-Finally, individual-level personalization models have been found to be more effective than group-level models in numerous studies.
+First, individual differences are typically greater than profile differences between groups, making it more important to tailor affective models to individuals.
+Second, the available datasets may not support investigations into group-level personalization due to their high diversity, rendering group differences statistically insignificant.
+Moreover, individual-level personalization models have been found to be more effective than group-level models in numerous studies.
 However, it is also important to recognize that group-level outcomes is capable of presenting valuable insights into the affective states of a larger population and that these outcomes can be used to strengthen models for user-level personalization.
 Therefore, future studies in personalized affective computing are suggested to prioritize exploring user-level personalization while also leveraging group-level outcomes to improve the overall effectiveness of the models.
 This approach would enable researchers to acquire a more comprehensive understanding of the affective states of both individuals and groups and to design more effective personalized interventions accordingly.

-\textbf{Context}.
-Personalized affective computing techniques have been employed in various contexts, as shown in Table \ref{tab:Large Table}.
-The contexts include naturalistic emotion elicitation, social interaction, collaborative work, robot-assisted storytelling, spontaneous social interaction, and so on.
-These applications highlight the vast potential for personalized affective computing techniques to facilitate various domains such as education, healthcare, entertainment, and sports.